lifewatch/BatSounds/beaglebone_batcorder/README.md

+This script is written for a beaglebone black, connected through USB to the batcorder.
+It backs up all files on the batcorder to its own SD card, after which it will upload the files to an FTP server.
+Every step of the process is logged in BBB.log, a file that is also uploaded to the FTP server.

 ## Hardware
-This script is written for a beaglebone black, connected through USB to the batcorder.
 The USB connection should be powered externally, since the beaglebone cannot supply enough power on its own.
 You can do this by connecting an externally powered USB hub to the beaglebone, and connecting the batcorder the the USB hub.
-- (GSM) batcorder
+- (GSM) batcorder and power supply
 - Beaglebone black (possibly works with Raspberry Pi - not tested)
 - Externally powered USB hub
 - Wired internet connection